 Linville, Steven R., M.Mus.

-Music Operations Manager and Part-time Assistant Professor of Music
+Director of Operations and Part-time Assistant Professor of Music

 Steven Linville has performed in a variety of roles, including Don Basilio (Le Nozze di Figaro), Gherardo (Gianni Schicchi), Pluto (Orpheus in the Underworld), Monostatos (The Magic Flute), Ivan (Die Fledermaus), Henri de Toulouse-Lautrec in the world premiere of Bernard Rands' opera Vincent, Mayor Upfold in Albert Herring, and the tenor role in the Midwest premiere of Charon.
 He has performed in musicals such as Guys and Dolls (Rusty Charlie), Hello, Dolly!
 (Rudy), You’re a Good Man, Charlie Brown!
 (Charlie Brown), The Music Man (Barbershop Quartet - First Tenor), Godspell (John the Baptist/Judas), Rodgers and Hammerstein’s Cinderella (Steward), Cabaret (Quartet; Nazi), The New Yorkers (Mr. Wentworth), The Mystery of Edwin Drood (Bazzard), and Sweeney Todd (Pirelli).
 As a concert soloist he has performed works including Mozart’s Requiem, Handel’s Messiah, and Haydn’s Lord Nelson Mass, and has performed Shakespearean works such as Twelfth Night (Sir Toby Belch) and The Complete Works of William Shakespeare (abridged).